Ryanks/Web5/README.md

-This is a college registration website
+Hello and welcome to Web5.
+This is a group project for our Software engineering class at Fitchburg State.
+This project was to make a dummy college registration website.
+In it we used Java Server pages as our Database connector.
+Not only did we learn about implementing server side Technology, but also bettered our understanding in HTML, CSS, and JavaScript